-GENERAL Electric Co., Schenectady, N. Y. (electronics department) has arranged to install a wire recorder on a New York Central train taking the Democratic leaders from New York to Chicago for the Democratic Convention.
-As the train leaves New York, platters will be cut of interviews with the be cut of interviews with the leaders which will then be dropped off in Albany, to be played back on a network which has not yet been determined.
+GENERAL Electric Co., Schenectady, N. Y. (electronics depart-ment) has arranged to install a wire recorder on a New York Central train taking the Democratic leaders from New York to Chicago for the Democratic Convention.
+As the train leaves New York, platters will be cut of interviews with the leaders which will then be dropped off in Albany, to be played back on a network which has not yet been determined.
 Agency is Maxon Inc., New York.

 director, is World Front moderator.
-The program was aired from Chicago June 25, preceding the Republican Convention.
+The program was aired from Chicago June 25, preceding the Re-ublican Convention.